BuidlGuidl/event-wallet/README.md

 - Get a welcome message with the Event and wallet instructions.
 - Scan QR codes to mint soulbound NFTs (of each speaker for example).
 - Receive 💎 gem tokens when they complete different tasks (like mint an NFT).
-- Exchange 💎 gem tokens with other attendees, or use them to purchase swag or other stuff at the event.
+- Exchange 💎 gem tokens with other attendees, or use them to purchase swag or other stuff during the event.
-- Set an alias (for the moment just to showoff on the Leaderboard).
+- Set an alias linked to the wallet address.

 ### For organizers